And say greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 Well, you know what?

-Uh when we finish here, don't hang up because the nice man who answered your call and screened you and put you up wants to get your address.
+When we finish here, don't hang up because the nice man who answered your call and screened you and put you up wants to get your address.

-And I want to send you a full-fledged liberty stuff doll.
+And I want to send you a full-fledged Liberty stuff doll.

 Okay.